17 Home Security Tips to Keep Your Home Safe Part 2: Pet Doors, Windows and Lights

 Lights should be placed over all entrances to the house; this includes the garage doors and first floor windows.
 Additional lights on the pathways is a nice touch visually and serves as additional security.
 Even if you can’t put lights everywhere you would like to, any light is better than no light.
 Choose the most effective spots for lighting and install them to deter troublemakers.

-A well lit house is a good practice for home security.
+A well-lit house is a good practice for home security.

 When you are going to be away from your home, place lights outside and inside the house on timers at different times of the evening and night to turn on and off and create the appearance that someone is home.
 Simply leaving a light on in the house while you are gone is bad for your electric bill and is not an effective way to make it appear that someone is home.
 Think about it, if you are home do you really leave the lights on all night?